-The staff at Talbot County Department of Economic Development and Tourism is here to connect you with business resources that are tailored to your specific industry or enterprise.
+The Talbot County Department of Economic Development and Tourism is here to connect you with business resources that are tailored to your specific industry or enterprise.
 Whether you’re a start-up, a specialized industry, or a mature company looking to relocate, we’re here to put your business on Talbot County’s map.

 You know your idea is influential and your business plan is brilliant, but you need help taking your concept to execution.
 Talbot County Department of Economic Development and Tourism is well-versed in working with entrepreneurs to turn your dreams into dollars.
 Talbot County has the resources to help you launch your start-up.